 These everyday treasured items are part of your loved one's estate and therefore must be divided up according to the will's instructions for anything not specified for a beneficiary.
 In practice, however, many families choose to agree between all beneficiaries on a division that they deem fair.
 This can mean taking turns, using a lottery, or another method of sharing.
 It might not solve all the emotions that come up during the process, but it can help prevent lingering feelings of resentment.
 The executor is still advised to be careful that every beneficiary agrees to abide by these decisions, lest minds change later on.
 Always consult an attorney if you are unsure as to the best course of action.

-If you’re dealing with conflict around inheritance, evaluate your role in solving or mediating the conflict.
+If you’re dealing with conflict around family inheritance, evaluate your role in solving or mediating the conflict.
 You may find that you can completely remove yourself from the stress because you don’t have any control over the solution.

 If you can’t separate yourself from the infighting, employing as much empathy as you can muster for everyone involved will be useful in getting to a resolution.
 Above all, remember that in the end stuff is just stuff, and what is important is remembering the person you loved and holding everyone else who loved them close ●